 Social Support for Psoriatic Arthritis

-Whether it’s a formal group or a circle of friends, getting social support helps you cope with PsA.
+Get more information about how getting social support from a formal group or a circle of friends, can help you cope with PsA.

 Engaging with supportive people helps improve your outlook and coping skills, something research has linked to less pain and fatigue in inflammatory arthritis, says Anna Chisholm, PhD, a lecturer in health psychology at the University of Liverpool in the UK.
 Chisholm’s research has identified social support as an important, and often unmet, need for people with PsA.